 In a scenario where the employer does not want to bear the cost of premium fully or partially, it can act as a facilitating vehicle.

-• Run effective campaign to enroll: Company as an employer must run a campaign to encourage most of its employees if not all, to enroll for group insurance with parental insurance.
-The campaign must be driven to inform the benefits of such enrolment and how the company is supporting by choosing the best broker, including appropriate clauses and dealing with the best insurance provider.
-Such a campaign if lead by the CEO or HR head will have a more positive impact on the employees.
+• Run an effective campaign to enroll: The company as an employer must run a campaign to encourage most of its employees if not all, to enroll for group health insurance with parental insurance.
+The campaign must be driven to inform the benefits of such enrolment and how the company is supported by choosing the best broker, including appropriate clauses and dealing with the best insurance provider.
+Such a campaign is led by the CEO or HR head will have a more positive impact on the employees.
 Certain insurance brokers also create and run a campaign for their clients.

-• Ensure portability of policy: Employer while negotiating with insurance provider must ensure that the employee who is paying the premium must be allowed to carry forward the policy when he is moving to another company.
-This facility of carrying forward is called portability of policy.
+• Ensure portability of policy: Employer while negotiating with the insurance providers must ensure that an employee who is paying the premium must be allowed to carry forward the policy when he is moving to another company.
+This facility of carrying forward is called the portability of policy.

-Case 3: When neither case 1 or case 2 is possible:
+Case 3: When neither case 1 nor case 2 is possible:

 • Facilitate senior citizen health insurance:

-In case an employer chooses not to spend any amount on medical expenses of employee’s parents, it can at least encourage its employees to take senior citizen health insurance policy for their parents.
-An employer on behalf of its employees seeks quotes for such policy and with the help of its insurance broker, support its employees to get the best insurance plan.
+In case an employer chooses not to spend any amount on the medical expenses of an employee’s parents, it can at least encourage its employees to take senior citizen health insurance policy for their parents.
+An employer on behalf of its employees seeks quotes for such policy and with the help of its insurance broker, supports its employees to get the best insurance plan.

 Employers who can’t afford to support financially at least can support their employees by arranging a facility to take the right decision.
-If the parent’s health is taken care of, employee’s half the diversion is taken care off.
+If the parent’s health is taken care of, the employee’s half the diversion is taken care of.

 There are various plans and benefits offered by many insurers.
 Some of the plans are specially designed for people suffering from ailments like high blood pressure, diabetes, obesity, etc.,